MJKWoolnough/javascript/scope/README.md

 --
     import "vimagination.zapto.org/javascript/scope"

-Package scope parses out a scope tree for a javascript module or script
+Package scope parses out a scope tree for a javascript module or script.

 ## Usage